 Movie prisons are fraught with danger.
 But then you don't need to be a highly intelligent protagonist framed for a crime you didn’t commit to work that one out, do you?

 This peril is exactly what makes certain films so watchable, and why countless filmmakers keep returning to the oft-used setting, recycling the same characters again and again.

-And we wouldn't have it any other way - so to coincide with indie prison drama Starred Up hitting screens everywhere, we’ve laid the blueprint for the cliché movie lock-up...
+And we wouldn't have it any other way - and here we lay the blueprint for the cliché movie lock-up...

 FIXER WHO SMUGGLES IN WHATEVER HE WANTS